saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _Directory_ specifies the directory where logs are to be stored

-* _CtrlLogFileName_ specifies the name of the log file for the EdgeVPN controller
+* _CtrlLogFileName_ specifies the name of the log file for the controller

 * _TincanLogFileName_ specifies the name of the log file for the TinCan WebRTC tunnel datapath